 CMBS Loan Features

 A conduit loan is also fully assumable.
 This means that if the borrower decides to sell their commercial property, they can pass the loan on to the buyer.
-In some circumstances, the borrower may have to pay an extra fee to the conduit lender to undertake the CMBS loan assumption process.
+In some circumstances however, the borrower may have to pay an extra fee to the conduit lender to undertake the CMBS loan assumption process.

 CMBS Underwriting Parameters

-CMBS loans are popular with many commercial real estate investors for their forgiving underwriting parameters.
-Many CRE investors can access this type of loan even if they do not meet the typical demands issued by local savings banks.
+Many CRE buyers can access this type of loan even if they do not meet the typical liquidity and net worth requirements of conventional banks.

 The DSCR is the ratio of the net operating income to annual debt.
-The DSCR is determined solely by the lender and varies depending on the level of risk associated with the property.
+The debt service coverage ratio is determined solely by the lender and varies depending on the level of risk associated with the property.

 How a CMBS Loan Works

 Each loan sold to an investor carries with it a risk equal to its rate of return.
 This is known as the CMBS securitization process.

 CMBS Loan Prepayment Penalties

-In contrast, the CMBS defeasance penalty does not allow for the loan to be repaid or the borrower’s note to be canceled.
-Instead, the commercial property is replaced by alternative collateral, such as bonds, allowing the borrower to sell or refinance the property.
+In contrast, CMBS defeasance does not allow for the loan to be repaid or the borrower’s note to be canceled.
+Instead, the real estate is replaced by alternative collateral such as bonds, allowing the borrower to sell or refinance the property.